ChristophSchranz/Octoprint-PrePrintService/README.md

 ## Donation

+This plugin and the auto-rotation module Tweaker were developed in my spare time.
-If you like this plugin, I would be thankful about a cup of coffee :)
+If you like the functionality, I would be thankful about a cup of coffee :)

 [![More coffee, more code](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RG7UBJMUNLMHN&source=url)